cold war history: nicaragua and the sandinistas

 Were they fighting to dominate the Western hemisphere for the USSR or just get rid of Somoza?

-In the early twentieth century, Roosevelt, Taft, and Wilson treated Nicaragua as a project of “Manifest Destiny,” geopolitically relevant for the creation of an inter-ocean canal.
-Taft first sought to stabilize American involvement in Nicaragua through “Dollar Diplomacy,” which was supposed to smooth customs arrangements and settle raucous political upheavals across Central America.
-The financial treaty also boxed out Europe and created trading partners that American banks could back.[1]
-In 1909, when Nicaraguan President Zelaya actively courted British lenders, Taft tacitly supported his removal.
+The drive toward manifest destiny began with economic hegemony.
+Taft sought to stabilize American involvement in Nicaragua through “Dollar Diplomacy,” which was supposed to smooth customs arrangements and settle raucous political upheavals across Central America.
+That financial treaty was intended to box out Europe and create trading partners that American banks could back.[1]
+In 1909, when Nicaraguan President Zelaya actively courted British lenders in defiance of the American objective, Taft tacitly supported his removal.
 After Zelaya’s overthrow, American emissaries advised a constitutional convention and promised public works for development loans.
 However, Congress balked at the arrangement, and Nicaragua fell into chaos.

-By the early 1970s, Anastasio Somoza held nearly all of Nicaragua’s material wealth and ruled with an iron fist.
-A fracture in his control occurred with a 1972 earthquake that showcased a pitiful Somoza response, sparking popular revolt.
-While moderates sought US support for regime change, the Carter administration honored a self-imposed hemispheric nonintervention policy and eventually praised Somoza’s human rights record.
+While moderates sought US support for regime change, the Carter administration honored a self-imposed hemispheric nonintervention policy and (indefensibly) praised Somoza’s human rights record.
 By the end of the decade, Carter’s insouciance and Somoza’s cruelty had led to a militarized uprising through the FSLN (Sandinistas).[2]
-Trained by Cuba, the FSLN gained enough battlefield success and popular momentum to force Somoza into exile in Miami.
-As Somoza fled, he complained that Carter and the US had let him down after his “decades of fighting communism.”[3]

-Was the FSLN a Marxist-Leninist group bent on Leninist expansion or an organized resistance seeking self-determination?
 “They always wanted to say we were communist, but we just wanted freedom,” said an FSLN commander in 2018.[4]
-As in Cuba, having broken the yoke of an autocrat, the FSLN established a government that the US immediately punished through a trade embargo, exacerbating conditions and motivating the rebels to ally with the Soviets.
+As in Cuba, having broken the yoke of an autocrat, the FSLN established a government that the US immediately punished through a trade embargo.
+This only exacerbated economic hell and led to an unfortunate rebel alliance with the Soviets, who were more than happy to take advantage.

-Nicaragua was classified as one of the “falls” of the 1970s, along with Iran and Afghanistan, and the Reagan administration sought to right those wrongs.
-Reagan pushed for a counterrevolution through the Contras, painting the fight against the Sandinistas in stark Cold War terms: “The Sandinistas describe themselves as the vanguard of a revolution that would sweep Central America.”
-In the same address, he went on to describe pending Soviet air and submarine bases in Nicaragua.[5]
-Congress opposed the bulk of Reagan’s request to fund the Contras.
-His administration tried to equip the counterrevolutionaries through alternate means, which sparked the Iran-Contra scandal shortly before the Cold War’s end.
+Alas, Nicaragua was classified as one of the “falls” of the 1970s, along with Iran and Afghanistan.
+The Reagan administration sought to right those wrongs by reestablishing American global power.
+In Nicaragua, Reagan quickly pushed for a counterrevolution through the Contras, painting the fight against the Sandinistas in stark Cold War terms—and by then, that may have been the case: “The Sandinistas describe themselves as the vanguard of a revolution that would sweep Central America,” he said in a televised national address.
+In the same broadcast, he went on to describe pending Soviet air and submarine bases in Nicaragua.[5]

 [1] Dana Munro, “Dollar Diplomacy in Nicaragua, 1909-1913,” The Hispanic American Historical Review 38, no. 2 (May 1958): 209–34.